nagachary/spring-boot_kafka/README.md

 ```
 confluent local kafka start
 ```
-After startup, note the Plaintext Ports displayed in the terminal.
+After startup, note the ```Plaintext Ports``` displayed in the terminal.
 These will be required for client configuration.
+Update the port value for  the ```spring.kafka.bootstrap-servers``` property in application.properties file.

 **2. Create a Kafka Topic**